DataBiosphere/toil/README.md

 A job can either be created as a follow-on, or it can be the very first job, or it can be created as a child of another job.
 Let a job not created as a follow-on be called a 'founder'.
 Each founder job may have a follow-on job.
 If it has a follow-on job, this follow-on job may in turn have a follow-on, etc. Thus each founder job defines a chain of follow-ons.
 Let a founder job and its maximal sequence of follow-ons be called a 'chain'.
 Let the last follow-on job in a chain be called the chain's 'closer'.
 For each chain of targets a temporary directory, **globalTempDir**, is created immediately prior to calling the founder target's run method, this directory and its contents then persist until the completion of closer target's run method.
 Thus the **globalTempDir** is a scratch directory in which temporary results can be stored on disk between target jobs in a chain.
 Furthermore, files created in this directory can be passed to the children of target jobs in the chain, allowing results to be transmitted from a target job to its children.

-##Running a scriptTree pipeline:
+##Creating a scriptTree script:

-ScriptTree targets are serialized (written and retrieved from disk) so that they can be executed in parallel on cluster of different machines.
+ScriptTree targets are serialized (written and retrieved from disk) so that they can be executed in parallel on a cluster of different machines.
 Thankfully, this is mostly transparent to the user, except for the fact that targets must be 'pickled' (see python docs), which creates a few constraints upon what can and can not be passed to and stored by a target.
 Currently the preferred way to run a pipeline is to create an executable python script.
-An example of this is shown in **tests/sorts/scriptTreeTest_Sort.py**.
+For example, see **tests/sorts/scriptTreeTest_Sort.py**.

 The first line to notice is: